RodricBr/ytpy/README.md

 - pytube </br>

 This program requires a .txt file with youtube links inside. </br>
-You put yt links into the txt, the program reads and downloads the videos on each line. </br>
+You must put yt links into the .txt, the program reads and downloads the videos on each line. </br>
-This is for educational purpose only!
+**This is for educational purpose only!**